atauenis/webone/README.md

 The server can be started even on public hosts.
 But don't forget to enable password protection in config file to make the proxy non-public.

-See [WebOne wiki](https://github.com/atauenis/webone/wiki) for complete list of features and full documentation.

 ## Build
 Latest source code can be always found in the __master__ branch of [Git repository](https://github.com/atauenis/webone).
-Pull requests are welcome!
+Forks and pull requests are welcome!

 To build packages or archives, install [dotnet-packaging](https://github.com/qmfrederik/dotnet-packaging/) add-on.
 With it the building is easy: use `dotnet publish` & `dotnet deb || dotnet rpm || dotnet zip` tools.